California coronavirus hospitalizations will exceed available beds in May -governor

-California's aggressive stay-at-home measures are improving the prospects for slowing the coronavirus pandemic, but the state is still on track to run out of hospital beds in mid-May, Governor Gavin Newsom said on Wednesday.
-Compliance with the stay-at-home orders that Newsom issued two weeks ago seems to be putting the state on a course that will avert a worst-case scenario that would have seen millions infected at roughly the same time, leading to a need for 700,000 hospital beds, said California's health and human services secretary, Mark Ghaly.
+California's aggressive stay-at-home measures are improving the prospects of slowing the coronavirus pandemic, but the state is still on track to run out of hospital beds in mid-May, Governor Gavin Newsom said on Wednesday.
+If residents continue to obey physical distancing orders, the most populous U.S. state will face a shortage of 16,000 hospital beds in six to eight weeks.

-But even with a planned increase in the number of hospital beds in the state from 75,000 to 125,000, that capacity will be exceeded in about six weeks, Newsom said.
-It was far too soon to ease the rules about self-isolation or allow students to return to school, he said.
+"These should not give people immediate hope," he said of models showing the rate of infection increasing more slowly thanks to the public health restrictions.
+"These models are highly variable.
+They change every single day."
+The number of Californians requiring intensive care beds had quadrupled in less than a week, to 774 by Wednesday, Newsom said.
+About 8,600 people have been diagnosed with coronavirus infections in California, but public health experts have cautioned that those figures may not represent all of the cases because testing has been limited and results slow to arrive.

+Newsom said the state is expanding its capacity but short of intensive care beds, estimating that 40% of newly added beds need to be capable of caring for intensive care patients who will likely need ventilators.
+Still, the news offered some relief at a time when COVID-19, the disease caused by the novel coronavirus, is ravaging other parts of the United States and the world.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)